► BMW unveils new Vision M Next concept

 What is the Vision M Next?

-BMW says this is the counterpart to the rather less attractive iNext concept, and explores the future of performance cars according to BMW – that’s code for the next i8.
+This i8- and M1-echoing concept is the new counterpart to the considerably less attractive iNext concept, and explores the future of performance cars according to BMW – that’s code for the next i8.
 ‘The BMW Vision M provides a glimpse into the future of electric driving,’ said Adrian van Hooydonk, BMW’s senior vice president of design.
 ‘The BMW Vision M Next demonstrates how state-of-the-art can also make the experience of driving yourself purer and more emotionally engaging.’

 The concept focuses around two themes; ‘ease’ which is essentially an autonomous mode, and ‘boost,’ which offers a more manual, hands-on driving experience.